Share

 Hide full credits

 Through in-depth conversations with the cast, including notable names such as comedian Fats Timbo and actor Tylan Grant, the team crafted scenes that authentically represented the everyday barriers disabled people confront.
-Em, one of the cast members who is hard of hearing, inspired the film's opening bus scene, sharing her experience of being questioned about her Freedom Pass.
+Em, one of the cast members who is hard of hearing, inspired the film's opening bus scene, sharing their experience of being questioned about their Freedom Pass.

 “This project was all about understanding the real experiences of disabled individuals.
 Casting became our research tool, helping us find the truth behind each story,.” adds said Blake Claridge, Director at Gusto Film.